2011 Escape Hybrid Overview

 - Tire Pressure Monitoring System (TPMS)

-- LATCH (Lower Anchors and Tethers for Children) system on rear seating positions
+- LATCH (Lower Anchors and Tether anchors for CHildren) system on rear seating positions

 - SIRIUS® Satellite Radio with an initial six-month subscription